droe-lang/droe-lang.github.io/src/guide/webassembly.md

 ## WebAssembly Text Format (.wat)

-When you compile Roelang code, you first get a `.wat` file.
-Here's what a simple Roelang program looks like in WebAssembly text format:
+When you compile Roe code, you first get a `.wat` file.
+Here's what a simple Roe program looks like in WebAssembly text format:

 ### Simple Display Example

-**Roelang source:**
+**Roe source:**
 ```roe
 display "Hello, WebAssembly!"
 ```